TrevorEdwards/gcp-workshop-hackathon-edition/README.md

 1. Links a billing account to the project, which allows you to use Google APIs.
 1. Enables the Cloud APIs necessary for this workshop.
 1. Creates a service account, which is essentially a Google account for your application, and allows it to access the APIs.
-    * As part of this step, you'll download a key which your application will automatically be made aware of.
+    * As part of this step, you'll download a key file.
 This key is used in lieu of a password for the account.
+1. Instructs you to add the key to your environment, which allows your application to find it.

 #### Using your own machine